Garinger High School

-Garinger High School (sometimes referred to simply as Garinger or The G) is a high school located in Charlotte, North Carolina.
+Garinger High School (sometimes referred to simply as Garinger or The G) is a high school located in Charlotte, North Carolina, United States.

 History

 Garinger was in essence the relocation of Central High School, making it one of the oldest remaining schools in Charlotte.
 The school's origins date back to 1908–09, when the class of 1909 received their diplomas in the first graduation of Charlotte High School.
 In 1920, Charlotte High School relocated to a larger building on East Morehead Street and was re-named Alexander Graham High School.
 In 1923, a new school building located on Elizabeth Avenue opened as Central High School.
 Central received all students who were attending Alexander Graham High.

-In 1959, Central High moved to its current facility on Eastway Drive and was renamed Garinger High School in honor of Dr. Elmer H. Garinger, a former principal of Central High and superintendent of the Charlotte City Schools.
+In 1959, Central High moved to its current facility on Eastway Drive and was renamed Garinger High School in honor of Dr. Elmer H. Garinger (1891–1982), a former principal of Central High and superintendent of the Charlotte City Schools.
 The building was not condemned and Charlotte College, a night school, continued to operate from the old Central High building until it was absorbed by Central Piedmont Community College.

 In early 2006 the school found itself threatened with closure by the State of North Carolina, but received backing from the City of Charlotte and Mecklenburg County.